Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

 - `break` statemet in javascript is used in order to get out of the current loop when a certain condition is met.
+- We use `break outer` if we are in a for loop which is also in a for loop, and inside the 2nd for loop we write break in order to break the outer for loop , not the 2nd for.

 <hr>